The mountain terrain crossed by the race is potentially dangerous.

-Proceed from the Distillery through the gate opposite the Village Hall
+Proceed from the Distillery up the unmetalled road opposite the Village Hall

 and continue on up the road to the top near the telephone exchange.
 Leave the road

-at this point to break off through a deer-fence gate on to open moorland, keeping
+at this point to break off on to open moorland, keeping

-to the right of the intervening plantation.
+to the right of the plantation.
 Though the gradient is fairly moderate,

 Dubh Bheinn to Glas

-Retrace your steps slightly and move round the ridge passing some lochans and on
+Double back, then bearing left move down the ridge passing some lochans and on

-up to the summit of Glas Bheinn; a moderate but stony ascent.
+up to the summit of Glas Bheinn; a fast leg.
+Trust compass; reconnaissance useful

 Glas Bheinn to Aonach